JiUnitK/JobTracker/docs/workflow.md

 Use JobTracker as a recurring, company-first workflow for:

-- discovering promising companies
+- discovering promising companies from live and curated sources
 - deciding which companies deserve active monitoring
+- resolving companies to ATS or careers surfaces
-- collecting jobs from those tracked companies
+- collecting jobs from tracked companies
 - drilling down into specific roles only after a company has earned attention
 - reviewing company and job movement over time

 This guide picks up after day 1 onboarding.
 The README covers day 1.
-This document covers what the workflow looks like after that.
+This document covers the daily and weekly cadence after that.

-Current limitation:

-- discovery is now autonomous from enabled sources, but it still depends on configured discovery sources rather than zero-config built-in open-web search

-The next work is tracked in [v1-roadmap.md](/abs/path/F:/Projects/JobTracker/docs/v1-roadmap.md).

 ## Core Idea